 However,, if the team doesn’t have the story card handy, it will not stop them to estimate using this technique.
 Then can estimate by

 - Simple Speak the number

 - Smartphone app for planning poker

 Normally the story point estimation takes place during the grooming session and marks the story to the groomed status once the story is estimated.
 And no further changes are advisable to that story.

 We can estimate user stories with the same technique, even when our team is distributed in different geographic locations.
 The only difference is they are connected on the telephone and live screen sharing like WebEx, blue jeans, etc.

 Remember We don’t and should not relate Story Points and Efforts.

-Where Tasks are the child’s of user story is to estimate its efforts in Hour, for better planning and capacity Mapping
+Where Tasks are the child of a user story is to estimate its efforts in Hours, for better planning and capacity Mapping

 Complexity Bucket (with Video)